MyhreAndersen/Continuations/README.md

 An emulated version of Delimited Continuations suitable for experimenting and testing.
 <br>This code is used in the Open Source Project https://github.com/portablesimula
 and is suitable for that purpose.
-It is not tested in other environments.
+<br>It is not tested in other environments.
 Any help is welcomed in improving it.
 <br>This version should be replaced by project LOOM,s code when it becomes available in a future Java release.
 <p>
 More info: https://wiki.openjdk.java.net/display/loom/Main